 Master of Integrated Manufacturing Systems Engineering

 The Master of Integrated Manufacturing Systems Engineering provides graduate-level education and practical training opportunities in the theory and practice of integrated manufacturing systems engineering.
 This degree program offers students with traditional undergraduate disciplinary backgrounds in engineering and the physical sciences the opportunity to broaden their understanding using a multidisciplinary approach.
 Core areas of concentration include manufacturing systems, logistics, mechatronics, and biomanufacturing.
-Please visit the department web site for current admission requirements and curriculum information.

 (What will I learn?)